52North/pubopen/publishing/index.md

 # Scientific Publishing of Data and Software

 There is a growing list of papers and platforms that support the publishing of scientific data and software.
-As this guide is mostly concert with _creating_ the software, this section is merely a list of (partially commented) links to platforms, journals, repositories, ...
+This guide is mostly concert with _creating_ software, thus this section is a list of (partially commented) links to platforms, journals, repositories, etc.

-It should be noted that data is _not_ like software and while GitHub can be used for publishing and collecting data as well, you should take a look around if there are more suitable platforms.
-The field of publishing software and data is an active area of research itself - why not collaborate and be one of the first in your lab, institution or domain to explore this avenue?
+Please note, data is _not_ like software.
+While GitHub can be used for publishing and collecting data as well, you should see if there are more suitable platforms.
+The field of publishing software and data is an area of research itself: Why not collaborate and be one of the first in your lab, institution or domain to explore this avenue?

-As a final side-note: the idea of "weaving" code (one of the two aspects of [literal programming](https://en.wikipedia.org/wiki/Literate_programming) with "tangling" being the second) and data right into a single document, for example [Sweave for R](http://www.statistik.lmu.de/~leisch/Sweave/) or [Pweave for Python](http://mpastell.com/pweave/), is worth exploring for anyone using code within research, even if just for creating plots.
+The idea of "weaving" code (one of the two aspects of [literal programming](https://en.wikipedia.org/wiki/Literate_programming), "tangling" being the second) and data into a single document, for example [Sweave for R](http://www.statistik.lmu.de/~leisch/Sweave/) or [Pweave for Python](http://mpastell.com/pweave/), is worth exploring for anyone using code within research, even if just for creating plots.

 <i class="octicon octicon-comment-discussion"></i> Contributions to the following list are very welcome!